ShubhangiRaghuvanshi/pubmed-papers-cli/README.md

-PubMed Papers CLI Tool
+📄 PubMed Papers CLI

-A Python command-line tool to fetch research papers from PubMed, filter those with non-academic (pharmaceutical/biotech) author affiliations, and export the results to CSV.
+A Python CLI tool to fetch research papers from PubMed API, filter those with non-academic (pharma/biotech) author affiliations, and export results as CSV.

-✨ Features
+🚀 Features
-✅ Fetch research papers using the PubMed API.
+✅ Fetch research papers using PubMed API.
-✅ Identify non-academic authors using affiliation keywords.
+✅ Identify non-academic authors using affiliation-based heuristics.
-✅ Output results as a CSV file with the following columns:
+✅ Export results as CSV with columns:

 PubmedID